TrossenRobotics/trossen_arm_mujoco/README.md

   - Mimics the real robot’s movement with controlled joint actuation.

 ### **2.2 Scripted Policy Execution**

 - **`scripted_policy.py`**
   - Defines **pre-scripted movements** for the robot arms to perform tasks like picking up objects.
   - Uses the **motion capture bodies** to generate smooth movement trajectories.
   - In the current setup, a policy is designed to **pick up a red block**, with **randomized block positions** in the environment.
-I've refined the explanation in the **README.md** to ensure clarity and completeness.
-Here's the updated section:

 ---